yiisoft/yii2/docs/guide/structure-applications.md

 ### Important Properties

-You usually will configure the properties as their values differ across different applications.
+The properties described in this subsection often need to be configured because they differ across different applications.

 #### [[yii\base\Application::aliases|aliases]]